$P_1$-nonconforming divergence-free finite element method on square meshes for Stokes equations: Introduction

 In this paper, we are interested in the locally divergence-free subspace of $[\NC]^2$, the $P_1$-nonconforming finite element space on square meshes.
 The space $\NC$ consists of functions which are linear in each square and continuous on each midpoint of edge \cite{parkthesis, p1quad}.
 Recently, it has been proved that $[\NC]^2$ is stable to solve Stokes equations with the piecewise constant space for velocity and pressure, respectively \cite{kim2016}.

 We will apply the locally divergence-free subspace to solve the elliptic problem for the velocity only, reduced from the incompressible Stokes problem.
 The concerning system of linear equations is much smaller than that of the Stokes equation.
-Furthermore, it is split into two smaller ones for the red and black squares.
+Furthermore, if we divide the squares in the mesh into the red and black squares like a checkerboard, the curl of divergence-free element has its support in red squares only, otherwise black ones only.
+Thus, the system from the elliptic problem is split into two independent smaller ones.
 After solving the velocity first, the pressure in the Stokes problem will be obtained by an explicit method very rapidly.

 The paper is organized as follows.
 In the next section the $P_1$-nonconforming finite element space on quadrilateral meshes will be briefly reviewed.
 Then, restricted on square meshes, we will devote section \ref{sec:divfree} to characterizing its locally divergence-free subspace as well as a basis.
 In section \ref{sec:Stokes}, the reduced elliptic problem for the velocity and an explicit method for the pressure in the Stokes problem are stated, respectively.
 Finally, some numerical tests will be presented in the last section.